Stony Island (Michigan): History

 Stony Island was originally inhabited by the Potawatomi, Native Americans who hunted and fished there; in 1781, it was deeded to the Macomb family of Grosse Ile.
 It is shown, as "Stone Island", in an 1818 United States government survey by Joseph Fletcher and Edward Tiffin.
 It also appears on an 1855 map of the area, to the east of plots on Grosse Ile owned by John William and David Macomb.

 In the late 19th century, railroad tracks were constructed, connecting it to Grosse Ile as part of the Canada Southern Railroad's ferry crossing between the United States and Canada.
+This was meant to enable rail transport from the East Coast, through Ontario to the Midwest (with a ferry link from Amherstburg to Stony Island).
+This was completed by 1873.
+However, Canadian Southern experienced financial issues, and was purchased by Michigan Central in 1880, who ran ferries to Amherstburg directly from Detroit and "saw little need for" the line to Stony Island.
+Regular service was ended in 1883, and the line was shut down completely by 1888.
 By 1907, the bridge had been abandoned for "many years"; a public hearing was set for September 7 to address the issue of removing it as an "obstruction to navigation", and it had been removed by 1912.

 In the 1900s, the project to dredge and expand the Livingstone Channel for ship traffic began; Stony Island "grew into prominence almost in a night".
 Stony Island was "the base from which one of the most daring feats in engineering annals – the construction in midriver of a cofferdam a mile long and a sixth of a mile wide – was conducted".
 At the time, the cofferdam was "the largest ever constructed".
 By the 1920s, Dunbar & Sullivan was using the island as a central part of its dredging and excavation operations.
 Work was still going on "24 hours a day" by 1931.

 In later years, industrial activity died down, and residents left the island; the houses were demolished, but several abandoned structures were remaining in 1998.
 By the late 20th century, a single caretaker was its only inhabitant; Jack Mather, a retired sailor employed by Dunbar & Sullivan, lived in a two-room shack on a barge with his two dogs (Sweetheart and Bruiser).
 He lived on the island from 1977 until the company ceased operations in 1987.